actions-marketplace-validations/hdev14_sls-deploy-action/README.md

       region: "us-east-1"
 ```

-It's important to add on serverless config file, the folowing lines within provider context:
+It's important to add in the serverless config file, the folowing lines within the context of provider

 ```yml
   stage: "${opt:stage, 'dev'}"